mickelson/attract/Readme.txt

 Attract-Mode is a graphical front-end for command line emulators such as MAME, MESS, and Nestopia.
 It is designed to be run in an arcade cabinet setup and controlled with a joystick or spin dial.
 Attract- Mode is written in C++ and requires SFML 2.x to run.
-It can use the ffmpeg/libav libraries for movie support.

 Attract-Mode was developed for use in Linux.
 It is known to work on Ubuntu Linux, Mac OS-X 10.6, and Windows 7.

+Attract-Mode's layouts are actually scripts written in the Squirrel programming language.
+FFMPEG is used for (optional) movie support.

 Please visit http://attractmode.org for more information.